Iru (condiment): Iru production

 The fabrication process involves boiling, cleaning and then packing away to ferment.
 This fermentation process gives it a pungent smell.
 Salt can be added to the finished product to facilitate storage life.

 This condiment is traditionally sold in balls or patties that can be kept for several months at a time in the case of the best quality.

-Yorubans make two types of Irú:
+Yorubas make two types of Irú: